HYPERNETS/hypernets_tools/README.md

 You should be able to connect to the Yocto-Hub Webpage :
 > localhost:4444

-And disable the Wi-Fi (Airplane mode).
+Update the firmware and disable the Wi-Fi (Airplane mode).